-SAS Management Console See "Administering Roles" on page 69.
+SAS Management Console See "Administering Roles" on page 98.

-SAS Enterprise Guide

-See "Default Roles and Capabilities for SAS Enterprise Guide" on page 47 and "Registering Custom Tasks as Capabilities in SAS Enterprise Guide" on page 54.
+SAS Enterprise Guide See "Default Roles and Capabilities for SAS Enterprise Guide" on page 73.

-SAS Add-In for Microsoft Office

-See "Default Roles and Capabilities for the SAS Add-In for Microsoft Office" on page 11 and "Registering Custom Tasks as Capabilities in the SAS Add-In for Microsoft Office" on page 19.
+SAS Add-In for Microsoft Office See "Default Roles and Capabilities for the SAS Add-In for Microsoft Office" on page 18.